mehmetyilmaz001/insider-teeter-totter-challenge/README.md

 ## Algorithm

 - Initialy created weight object(s) and placed into the arm container.
-  - Arm bends depending on the power value which calculated by the ratio of the weigts position to arm half width. (posx / (armWidth / 2) * weight)
+  - Arm bends depending on the factor value which calculated by the ratio of the weigts position to arm half width. (posx / (armWidth / 2) * weight)
   -

 ## Available Scripts